 Whether it comes from an animal raised on a fur farm or trapped in nature, every fur coat, accessory, or trim is the product of tremendous suffering.
+Each year, 100 million animals are killed in the fur industry.
 Staying warm does not need to come at the expense of someone else’s life—it’s their skin and fur, not yours.
 Fur is definitely out, and the vegan revolution is here.
 Vegan furs are available in most clothing stores, and PETA continues to work with designers and clothing retailers to encourage them to enact fur bans and to use and sell only animal-free fabrics.
 What’s truly shocking is that some out-of-touch companies, such as Shopbop, continue to sell fur.

 The following companies and fashion brands are just a few of the hundreds that have banned fur:

 Alice + Olivia